 Today is September 12 and the Navigate the Chaos question to consider is “have you learned failure will not slay you?”
-Navigating the chaos and practicing the art of living well involves learning that failure will not slay you.
+Navigating the chaos means learning failure will not slay you.
 For those traveling outside of their comfort zone of life trying to translate one dream after another into reality, failure is often a constant companion.
 One such person who learned this firsthand was Christopher Meledandri whose journey involves the creation of one of today’s most beloved animated characters – the Minions.

 Christopher Meledandri was born in New York City in 1959.
 His parents adopted a child-rearing technique popular during the 1960s where parents treated their children like adults.
 As a result of this parenting approach, Meledandri never saw any cartoons or animated movies.
 Instead, his early film experiences came courtesy of Woody Allen, Stanley Kubrick, and Martin Scorsese, rather than Walt Disney.
 According to Meledandri, “the films that I was exposed to were the films my parents were interested in seeing as opposed to anything remotely resembling a film that was appropriate for children.”

 Meledandri graduated with a BA in English from Dartmouth College in 1982 where he studied with David Thomson, the eminent British film critic and historian.
 “He really cemented my love of cinema and a desire to make that my life’s work.”
 Tragically, a month before graduating college his father died of a heart attack.
 Meledandri had to attend to his father’s affairs and phase out his business.
 One of his father’s friends, Dan Melnick, was a producer who had made films such as All That Jazz and Straw Dogs.
 He offered Meledandri a job as a gofer.